Saturday, January 30, 2010

 Battle of the sexes: Who makes a better CIO?

 reached a conclusion yet the matter is still under contention.
+In exclusive interviews with SearchCIO.IN, Niloufer N Vazifdar,

 general manager for internal audit and IT at Forbes and Company along